shapely/shapely-rfc/rfc/0001-shapely-2.0-roadmap.md

 Currently, Shapely only provides an interface for scalar geometry objects.
-When organizing many Shapely geometries in arrays, there is missing functionality for vectorized functions (i.e. users have to manually loop over the array to call the scalar functions/properties) and this also has a large overhead limiting the performance of such applications.
+When organizing many Shapely geometries in arrays, there is missing functionality for vectorized functions (i.e. users have to loop over the array in Python to call the scalar functions/properties) and this also has a large overhead limiting the performance of such applications.

 Further, Shapely currently wraps the GEOS library using `ctypes`.
-While being a low-barrier way to wrap a C library, this runtime linking also gives overhead and robustness issues (see below).
+While being a low-barrier way to wrap a C library, this runtime linking also entails overhead and robustness issues (see below).

 Over the last years, effort has been put in improving the performance through